 If you are in the United States on a temporary visa and want to adjust your status to become a permanent resident, you may be eligible for an employment-based green card.
+Our Los Angeles-based immigration lawyers can help guide you through the complexities of acquiring a work-based green card.
 Below is a summary of the three main types of employment-based green cards and the qualifications and application processes for each.
-The immigration lawyers at Bolour/Carl can help guide you through the complexities of acquiring an employment-based green card.

 EB-1: First Preference

 The EB-1 category of employment-based green cards is reserved for immigrants with extraordinary ability in their field, as well as outstanding professors and researchers, and multinational executives or managers.
 To qualify you must show that you will continue to work in your area of expertise.

 In order to demonstrate that you have extraordinary ability or achievements, you must either present evidence of a major one-time achievement, such as a Pulitzer Prize, Olympic Medal, or Academy Award or meet at least three of 10 criteria such as:

 - Receipt of lesser nationally or internationally recognized prizes.

 - Membership in industry associations that demand outstanding achievement of members.